 The term "dry drowning" highlights the fact that, very rarely, children may develop drowning symptoms shortly after a drowning episode in which they are under water for a prolonged time or get a significant amount of water in their lungs by breathing it in.

 Most delayed drowning symptoms are obvious within a few hours of the suspected drowning event and will be present within the first 24 to 48 hours.
 These symptoms may include: a persistent cough (not just one or two times), breathing faster or working hard to breathe, extreme fatigue or persistent vomiting.
 Don't forget, however, that most kids will be a little tired after swimming and it's often common to throw up one or two times from swallowing water.
 Seek medical care if your child is having any of these symptoms.

 “We love seeing kids enjoying the outdoors on their bikes,” says Lombard.
 “It's important to make sure they are riding responsibly.”
 People ride bikes for recreation, for exercise, for transportation.
 And in Denver, a higher-than-average number of kids ride bikes to school.

 But we’re not born knowing how to ride a bike any more than we’re born knowing how to walk.
 And just as it takes babies a while to get their walk down, it takes kids a while for kids to develop the coordination and balance skills necessary to ride a bike competently.
 In fact, bikes are associated with more childhood injuries than any other consumer product except cars.

 Prevention: The most important thing by far is a properly fitted helmet.
-“Make sure kids have a helmet that fits their current head size,” says Smith, “not one he or she will grow into.”
+“Make sure kids have a helmet that fits their current head size,” says Lombard, “not one he or she will grow into.”
 Also, teach your kids the rules of the road — walk on the left, ride on the right — and how to anticipate where traffic might come from.